Cell Therapy for Lichen Sclerosus

 Please email: email@example.com

-For stem cell treatment in the USA, please contact Dr Elliot Lander of the California Stem Cell Treatment Centre.
+Please contact Dr Elliot Lander of the California Stem Cell Treatment Centre.
 A patient introduced this non-profit to Dr Lander’s work.
-He has been using stem cell technology to treat Interstitial Cystitis and is now offering the treatment to patients who have lichen sclerosus.
+He has been using this technology to treat Interstitial Cystitis and is now offering the treatment to patients who have lichen sclerosus.

 A helpful guide to making choices about whether to have stem cell treatment is available from the International Society for Stem Cell Research.
 You will find a very sensible patient guide booklet there.